pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

 * ***push***: action of inserting an element into a queue
 * ***pop***: action of extracting an element from a queue
-* ***reserve/commit/rollback***: operations to provide more control on the extraction of elements: first the element is _reserved_, (making it invisible by other reserve or pop operations, but still present in the queue), then once the element is processed it is _committed_ (and only then the element is removed from the queue) or _rolledback_ (meaning it is made elligible again for other reserve or pop, possibly after some delay); if none of _commit_ or _rollback_ happen after some time, an automatic _rollback_ is applied.
+* ***reserve/commit/rollback***: operations to provide more control on the extraction of elements: first the element is _reserved_, (making it invisible by other _reserve_ or _pop_ operations, but still present in the queue), then once the element is processed it is _committed_ (and only then the element is removed from the queue) or _rolledback_ (meaning it is made eligible again for other `reserve` or `pop`, possibly after some delay); if neither `commit` or `rollback` happen after some time, an automatic `rollback` is applied
-* ***consumer***: an actor performing pop and/or reserve-commit-rollback operations on a queue.
+* ***consumer***: an actor performing `pop` and/or `reserve-commit-rollback` operations on a queue.
 A queue can have zero or more concurrent consumers
-* ***producer***: an actor performing push operations on a queue.
+* ***producer***: an actor performing `push` operations on a queue.
 A queue can have zero or more concurrent producers
-* ***at-most-once***: consumer guarantee associated with the `pop` operation: since the element is first removed from the queue, and then the consumer proceeds to process it, if the consumer dies or crashes in between the element will be lost.
+* ***at-most-once***: consumer guarantee associated with the `pop` operation: since the element is first removed from the queue, and then the consumer proceeds to process it, if the consumer dies or crashes in between, the element will be lost.
 That is, losses are tolerated, but duplications are not

   ```mermaid